Rupa-Rd/-The-Complete-2024-Web-Development-Bootcamp/BMI-Calculator-Challenge/README.md

 The first parameter should be the weight and the second should be the height.

+*Write a function that outputs (returns) a different message depending on the BMI.*

+BMI <18.5, the output should be: "Your BMI is <bmi>, so you are underweight."

+BMI 18.5-24.9, the output should be "Your BMI is <bmi>, so you have a normal weight."

+BMI >24.9, the output should be "Your BMI is <bmi>, so you are overweight."

 *NOTE:* You do not need to write any alerts or prompts or console logs.
 Your code should only contain the function, the result has to be returned by the function.
 You do not need to call the function.